aghorler/lightweight-dnsmasq-blocklist/README.md

 #####Privacy

-This list is soley a text file, and is not capable of collecting user data.
+This list is solely a text file, and is not capable of collecting user data.

 All blocked domains are redirected to the invalid IP address `0.0.0.0`.